 From Dorothy McNett's Recipe Book.| Browse by Category | Browse alphabetically | Cooking Club |

 From Dorothy McNett's recipes at www.dorothymcnett.com.
 This is a version of the red-pepper and spice paste used in Eritrea and Ethiopian cuisine.
-This recipe makes 1 cup, and any leftovers can be kept in refrigerator for 3-4 months.
-If you really plan on using this hot condiment often, double all of the quantities and store as directed below.
+Makes 1 cup, and any leftovers can be kept in refrigerator for 3-4 months.

 1/2 teaspoon ground ginger